gwu1234/strapi_sqlite_api/README.md

 # Strapi application

-It is a demo how to setup api server from strapi server:
+It is a demo how to setup api server from strapi server and how to create email plugin:

 technologies includes: